-After being subjected to ever more anti-Semitic remarks from Cartman, Kyle finally agrees to see the Mel Gibson film The Passion of the Christ, which is playing at the Bijou.
+After being subjected to ever more anti-Semitic remarks from Cartman, Kyle finally agrees to see Mel Gibson's latest film The Passion of the Christ, which is playing at the Bijou.
 He is thoroughly traumatised by the scenes of Jesus' torture and crucifixion, and the Jews' role in it as presented in the film.
 He tells Cartman he was right about Judaism, but the wounds run even deeper as he starts having nightmares about participating in the Passion, leading him to question his faith.
 He finally decides that the Jewish community needs to formally apologise for having Jesus crucified, and says as much to the shocked congregation at his synagogue.

 The three plotlines collide as Cartman leads his unwitting neo-Nazi followers toward the synagogue, and the congregation run out to defend themselves... just as Stan and Kenny's bus returns, followed by Gibson in his truck, which he crashes into the Bijou in a fiery explosion.
 Seeing Gibson's insanity causes Cartman's followers to desert him en masse, resolving the standoff with the congregation of the synagogue and restoring Kyle's faith in Judaism, while Stan says that Christians should focus not on how Jesus died, but on what He taught when He lived.
 The episode ends with a stunned Cartman being defecated on by the cackling Gibson.

 This episode provides examples of the following tropes:

 - An Aesop: In the end, Stan imparts a lesson to the townspeople about how good Christians should be focusing on everything Jesus stood and died for, and how their obsession with the gruesome details of his death led to so much misery over the centuries.

 - Ax-Crazy: Mel Gibson, which Stan and Kenny find out the hard way.